 In conclusion, the Rabbit R1 AI companion is far from fully polished – but that’s to be expected from an emerging technology.
 The team is actively responding to user feedback on social media and rolling out frequent fixes and updates, which bodes well for its future development.

-While there are certainly areas where the device falls short, I believe that it has a lot of potential.
+While there are certainly areas where the device falls short, I believe that it has some near term potential.
 If you’re an early adopter who understands what to expect from this technology, then the Rabbit R1 might be worth considering.
 Just remember to temper your expectations and be patient – this is a product that’s still finding its footing.
 The good news is that the team is actively engaging with users on social media and regularly rolling out over the air updates.

 TLDR: The Rabbit R1 AI companion is a promising but imperfect device that shows potential.
 While it has some drawbacks, I believe that it will continue to evolve and improve with time.
 If you’re willing to take the leap and join the early adopter crowd, then this might be worth considering – just don’t forget to keep your expectations in check.
-It is immature, but it knows what it wants to be when it grows up.
-I hope it gets there.
+It is immature, but it knows what it wants to be when it grows up - time will tell if it gets there.

 This review was mostly written by Meta’s Llama 3 from my robust notes on the R1.